deckhouse/virtualization/docs/USER_GUIDE.md

 VM cloning is performed using the `VirtualMachineOperation` resource with the `clone` operation type.

 {{< alert level="warning">}}
-To perform a VM cloning operation, the VM being cloned must be [powered off](#vm-start-and-state-management-policy).
+Before cloning, the source VM must be [powered off](#vm-start-and-state-management-policy).
 It is recommended to set the `.spec.runPolicy: AlwaysOff` parameter in the configuration of the VM being cloned if you want to prevent the VM clone from starting automatically.
 This is because the clone inherits the behaviour of the parent VM.
 {{< /alert >}}